Embed a custom view

 customerId accepts the customer’s Paid display id (cus_...), external id, or internal UUID.

-If Paid publishes an SDK for your stack, use it — the typed method makes the request for you and returns the token and its expiry.
+If Paid publishes an SDK for your stack, use it.
+The typed method makes the request for you and returns the token and its expiry.
 Call it from your own authenticated backend route and return token / expiresAt to the frontend.

 1import Paid from "@paid-ai/sdk";